(Preterm) Premature Rupture of Membranes

 Contraindications:

-• anything in the vagina within 24 hours (including digital exam)
+• anything in the vagina within 24 hours (including sexual intercourse and digital exam)

 • GA above 34 weeks